 Best areas to live in Hanoi

-For a first time traveler to Hanoi, the two main areas to consider should be Hoan Kiem, also called as Hanoi Old Quarter or Tay Ho known as the expat area of Hanoi.
+For a first time traveler to Hanoi, the two main areas to consider should be Hoan Kiem, also called as Hanoi Old Quarter or Tay Ho is known as the expat area of Hanoi.

-Hanoi Old quarter is a very lively and touristic part of the town where everything happens.
+Hanoi Old Quarter is a very lively and touristic part of the town where everything happens.
 It basically consists of a labyrinth of small streets, little shops, cafes, hotels, markets, street food vendors and so much more.
 Spending time in this part of the city will give you a real taste of Vietnam.

 Tay Ho is a beautiful area by the West Lake and is a popular expat choice of living.
 In this part of the city, you will have a mixture of cultures, different restaurants with European and American cuisines, more cosmopolitan lifestyle.
 Many parts of this area actually made us feel like we are walking the streets of Paris.
 You can really feel the French influence over there.